amitpirannavar/bookstore/README.md

 ### Challenges and Solutions
 -- Duplicate emails on test rerun	> Used uuid.uuid4() to create unique test emails -- Import/module errors during test >	Used PYTHONPATH=. and absolute imports (from bookstore...)
--- JWT-protected routes in tests	> Generated token dynamically from /login API
-    This project is licensed under the MIT License - see the LICENSE file for details